5 best smart thermostats of 2024

 Let’s say you spend $435 every year on heating costs, and $195 on cooling costs with a regular thermostat.
 Based on Nest’s study, a smart thermostat would save you about $47.85 on heating and $29.25 on cooling, for a total annual energy savings of $77.10.
 This adds up over time!

-However, you will only see these kinds of savings if you use your smart thermostat properly.
+However, you will only see these kinds of savings if you use your smart thermostat properly and you have the right living habits.
 It can take a lot of work and dedication to get your smart thermostat settings just right in order to save money.

 If you want to see even bigger savings on your electric bill, consider installing solar panels.